A difficult employee – we all have experience of them…. at best draining, but left unchallenged, they can be downright toxic.

 Being human, we will all have the odd day during our working lives when we don’t feel 100% or something at home or work is playing on our mind.
 As long as overall our contribution to the world of work and particularly our colleagues is positive and adds to the camaraderie, the odd minor grump can be overlooked.
-True ‘mood hoovers’ however, are entrenched in their behaviour.
-They are the people who are resistant to change and negative about everything (and often everybody.)
+True ‘mood hoovers’ however, can make for a more difficult employee, as they are entrenched in their behaviour.
+They are the people who are resistant to change and have an attitude that is negative about everything (and often everybody.)
 They can really detract from continuous improvement and drain energy from your team.

-If your ‘mood hoover’ is already amongst the workforce. then it’s time to ensure the following;
+If your difficult employee or ‘mood hoover’ is already amongst the workforce. then it’s time to ensure the following;

 - Think about your organisational values and what these look like in actual people behaviours.
 For example, ‘Being a strong team player’ is a popular value.